Alejogb1/job-board/blog-data/how-can-i-extract-key-value-pairs-from-complex-json-objects-using-jq-and-map.md

 id: "how-can-i-extract-key-value-pairs-from-complex-json-objects-using-jq-and-map"
 ---

-, shall we?
+?
 I've certainly spent my fair share of evenings navigating deeply nested json structures, so I can relate to the need for precision when pulling out specific data points.
 Using `jq` alongside `map` is an effective way to achieve that, and it’s something that’s saved me countless hours over the years.
 I remember one project where we were receiving real-time sensor data streams encoded in json, and the structure was… well, let's just say _unconventional_. `jq` became my close companion then.

 The crux of the matter lies in understanding how `jq` operates as a filter and how `map` enables us to apply transformations across arrays.
 You’re essentially crafting a mini-program to describe _what_ data you want, rather than _how_ to find it.
 It’s a declarative approach, which makes it very powerful for json processing.